mostafa-drz/openai-realtime-webrtc/src/app/docs/OpenAI/realtime-conversations.md

 pc.addTrack(ms.getTracks()[0]);
 ```

-The snippet above should suffice for simple integrations with the Realtime API, but there's much more that can be done with the WebRTC APIs.
+The snippet above enables simple interaction with the Realtime API, but there's much more that can be done.
 For more examples of different kinds of user interfaces, check out the [WebRTC samples](https://github.com/webrtc/samples) repository.
 Live demos of these samples can also be [found here](https://webrtc.github.io/samples/).

 Using [media captures and streams](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API) in the browser enables you to do things like mute and unmute microphones, select which device to collect input from, and more.

 ### Client and server events for audio in WebRTC

-By default, WebRTC clients don't need to send any client events to the Realtime API to start sending audio inputs.
+By default, WebRTC clients don't need to send any client events to the Realtime API before sending audio inputs.
 Once a local audio track is added to the peer connection, your users can just start talking!

 However, WebRTC clients still receive a number of server-sent lifecycle events as audio is moving back and forth between client and server over the peer connection.
-An incomplete sample of server events that are sent during a WebRTC session:
+Examples include:

 - When input is sent over the local media track, you will receive [`input_audio_buffer.speech_started`](/docs/api-reference/realtime-server-events/input_audio_buffer/speech_started) events from the server.
 - When local audio input stops, you'll receive the [`input_audio_buffer.speech_stopped`](/docs/api-reference/realtime-server-events/input_audio_buffer/speech_started) event.
 - You'll receive [delta events for the in-progress audio transcript](/docs/api-reference/realtime-server-events/response/audio_transcript/delta).
 - You'll receive a [`response.done`](/docs/api-reference/realtime-server-events/response/done) event when the model has transcribed and completed sending a response.

-Manipulating WebRTC APIs for media streams may give you all the control you need in your application.
+Manipulating WebRTC APIs for media streams may give you all the control you need.
 However, it may occasionally be necessary to use lower-level interfaces for audio input and output.
 Refer to the WebSockets section below for more information and a listing of events required for granular audio input handling.

 ### Handling audio with WebSockets